stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### HELEN

-How are you making-- Okay.
+How are you making--okay.
 So, just as a reminder, can everyone go around and say their names?
 I am Worshiper 2X7.

 #### PILCHARDS